#1. If you see an accident ahead and need to slow down when others may not expect it, how can you warn drivers behind you?

 This lane is not a regular traffic lane or a passing lane.
 You must only drive for a short distance while preparing for a turn.

-#11.
-You are driving on an interstate posted for 65 mph.
-Around you, traffic is traveling at 70 mph.
-What should your speed be?
+#30.
+You are driving on a highway posted for 60 mph.
+Traffic around you is traveling at 70 mph.
+You may legally drive:

 Always obey the posted speed limit and take road conditions into consideration.